google/uribeacon/specification/ConfigService.md

 |  Type | uint128 |
 |  Lock State | Must be unlocked.
 Will be locked after successful write.|

+Any write attempt, other than Unlock with the correct key, when the UriBeacon is locked should return [Insufficient Authorization](#13-error-codes)

 ### 3.3 Unlock

 | Name | Unlock |